Chaahat (1996 film): Plot

-The operation of his father is successful, but his father is saddened by his situation and decides to leave Bombay.
-Roop later tries to leave Bombay himself, along with his father and Pooja, but his plans are interrupted when Reshma tries to commit suicide.
+Shambunath's undergoes an operation, which goes well, but seeing Roop extremely unhappy with his new life saddens him, and he decides to leave Bombay.
+Roop later tries to leave Bombay himself, along with his father and Pooja, but his plans are interrupted when Reshma tries to commit suicide, causing Ajay to have an outburst of anger.
 Nevertheless, Pooja and Roop get married.
-Frustrated with such a turn of events, Reshma and her brother Ajay devise many plans to make their lives miserable. he puts Roop's father on a gallows with Roop on his feet, leaves with Pooja and asks Roop to save Pooja or his father.
-Roop's father kicks Roop, sacrificing himself so that he could save Pooja.
-Roop crashes into Ajay's party where Pooja is also held strapped.
-While in the fight, Reshma brings Pooja and threatens to kill Pooja if Roop won't stop fighting with her brother.
-Ajay tries to shoot Roop, but Pooja, who just sees him, pushes Roop and Reshma gets shot, getting killed.
-Narang is left in a shocked and catatonic state, while Roop and Pooja escape.
+Frustrated with such a turn of events, Reshma and her brother devise a plan to make their lives miserable.
+After tracking Roop, Shambunath, and Pooja down, Ajay puts Roop's father on gallows and a rope tied around his neck with Roop on his feet, leaves with Pooja, and asks Roop to save Pooja or his father.
+Although Roop refuses to leave his father in such a horrible situation, Roop's father kicks him, sacrificing himself so that he could save Pooja and his son could be happy.
+Roop sets out to save Pooja, which brings him to a party Ajay is throwing at his hotel.
+Roop crashes Ajay's party where Pooja is being held hostage.
+Ajay and Roop begin to fight and brawl, during which Reshma threatens to kill Pooja if Roop doesn't stop fighting with her brother.
+Ajay then tries to shoot Roop, but Pooja, who just sees him, pushes Roop out of the way and Reshma gets shot, getting killed.
+Ajay is left in a shocked and catatonic state, while Roop and Pooja escape.

+The film ends with Roop and Pooja crying on a sidewalk, embracing each other bloodily and distressed.